19.Significant Figures(1).

 e.g. 14.22+8.145 +120.4 = 142.765.
 Here, the number with the fewest decimals is 120.4 (only one place after decimal point).Therefore, we will round the answer to have only one digit after decimal point.
 Thus, the answer is 142.8

-6. Multiplication & Division – Retain only as many significant figures as those in the number with fewest significant figures.
+• Multiplication & Division – Retain only as many significant figures as those in the number with the fewest significant figures.

 e.g. (25×0.524)÷100 =0.131.
 Here,

-100 →3 significant figures.
-Thus, the number with fewest significant figures is 25.
-So the answer can have only two signifiacnt figures.Thus, our answer is 0.13.
+100 → 3 significant figures.
+Thus, the number with the fewest significant figures is 25.
+So the answer can have only two significant figures.Thus, our answer is 0.13.

-Though these topics seem to be very unexciting, they are pertinent to many applications in Science and their importance can only be understood in the light of high precision work that is carried out worldwide in almost all branches of science and technology.
-So, lets continue our discussion on significant numbers in our next post as well and see its applications in Chemistry.
-Till then ,
+Though these topics seem very unexciting, they have wide application in science.
+Their importance can only be understood in the light of high-precision work.
+We shall continue our discussion on significant numbers in our next post too.
+Till then,

 Be a perpetual student of life and keep learning…